DOI-USGS/asc-public-docs/docs/concepts/control-networks/pattern-matching.md

 In this case, the whole pixel with the best fit is returned.

 As of ISIS3.4.0, the subpixel algorithm was replaced with the algorithm described under SurfaceModeling.
-To estimate the true registration postion, the previous algorithm used a least squares fit to generate a 2nd degree 2-dimentional polynomial given an NxN window of points from the fit chip.
+To estimate the true registration position, the previous algorithm used a least squares fit to generate a 2nd degree 2-dimentional polynomial given an NxN window of points from the fit chip.
 This previous algorithm optionally applied two parameter tolerances that are no longer needed and have been removed, Eccentricity Ratio and Residual Tolerance.
 If a PVL definition file includes these parameters when applying the new subpixel algorithm, they will simply be ignored.

 ### Surface Modeling